jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     publications, have been sedulously instilled by Abdu'l-Baha, as evidenced by His authenticated and widely-scattered Tablets.
 (27-Feb-1929)

 So, far from being inventions by Shoghi Effendi, the bulk of these features have antecedents in writings by both Baha'u'llah and 'Abdu'l-Baha.

-This section identifies a number of key governing principals, but does not claim to be exhaustive or authoritative.
+This section identifies a number of key governing principals, but does not claim this list is exhaustive or authoritative.
 In particular, many of the religious aspects of Baha'i governments have been purposely omitted due to scope of work (3).
-Rather, the goal of this list is practical in nature: to serve as a summary of governing principles that can be carried over to other secular governing organizations.
-The hope is that it can contribute to a dialog on improving existing governing structures, both at the secular level, and at the level of governments of voluntary civic associations.
+The goal of this list is

-This section is extremely heavy on citations.
-These citations are important for context.
-The primary purpose of this analysis was to shed light on the nature of many of the unsual features of Baha'i governance, and it is not possible to understand their intent without reference to the writings that indicate the nature of these features.
+practical: to serve as a summary of governing principles that can be carried over to other secular governing organizations.
+The hope is that this analysis can contribute to a dialog on improving existing governing structures, both at the secular level, and at the level of governments of voluntary civic associations.
+I have taken the liberty of including numerous citations to establish context; it is not possible to understand the intent of these features without direct reference to the writings that set them forth.

 **Decisions Made through Consultation, with Strong Preference for Unanimity**